Last Updated on November 24, 2022 by ashley.davis

 CDC Guidelines to Ensure Corona Care

 Seniors are at higher risk of being affected by respiratory and other pathogens.
 A strong infection prevention and control (IPC) program is critical for nursing homes.
 This will protect both residents and healthcare personnel (HCP).
-The following guidelines can be used to prevent corona at nursing homes.
+Following these CDC guidelines can be used to prevent corona at nursing homes.